On this page:

 The rules also include the association’s purpose; this is what the association intends to achieve.
 For example, the purpose for a junior football association may be:

-For more information on how to create rules for your association, view Incorporated association rules.
+For more help creating rules for your association, view Incorporated association rules.

-In order to incorporate, the association must hold a meeting to vote on whether to do so.
-All members must be given at least 21 days notice of the meeting.
+To incorporate, your association must first hold a meeting to vote on whether to do so.
+You must give all members at least 21 days’ notice of the meeting.

 At this meeting, a majority of votes cast by members must: